Key Takeaways

 Frequently asked questions

-The Hartford reports construction businesses pay about $1,351 per year on average for GL.
-Thimble reports Florida contractors pay about $114 per month.
+Hartford cites an average of about $1,351 per year for construction businesses.
+Thimble cites about $114 per month for Florida contractors.
 Your actual premium depends on trade class, payroll, location, subcontractor use, limits, and loss history.
 A solo interior painter pays far less than a roofing crew with $500K in payroll.

 What is the difference between additional insured and waiver of subrogation?

-Additional insured status gives the upstream party (GC, property owner) direct access to your liability policy for covered claims.
+Additional insured status gives the upstream party (general contractor, property owner) direct access to your liability policy for covered claims.
 Waiver of subrogation prevents your insurer from pursuing recovery against that party after paying a loss.
 Contracts often require both, but they serve different purposes.

 Do contractors need insurance before starting a job?

 Usually yes.
-GCs, property owners, municipalities, landlords, and licensing boards often require proof of liability insurance before work begins.
-Public contracts may require actual policy copies, endorsements, and cancellation-notice wording — not just a basic certificate.
+General contractors, property owners, municipalities, landlords, and licensing boards often require proof of liability insurance before work begins.
+Public contracts may require actual policy copies, endorsements, and cancellation-notice wording, not just a basic certificate.

 Higher-hazard trade classes (roofing, excavation, demolition), larger payroll, more subcontractor use, higher limits, adverse loss history, and exterior or height work all raise premiums.
 Interior-only work, smaller crews, and clean claims history lower them.